Parents' Guide to Dragons: Rescue Riders

 Our review:

-This sweet series brings a tamer, less intimidating dragon cast and action to a younger crowd than was ready for some of what the How to Train Your Dragon franchise offered previously.
-These dragons are altogether adorable and friendly and their persistent helpfulness endears them to everyone who gets to know them.
-Likewise there's very little friction among the people characters in the show, with stories focusing more on accidental trouble and subsequent rescues than on anything truly nefarious.
+This sweet series brings a tamer, less intimidating dragon cast and action to a younger crowd than the How to Train Your Dragon franchise originally targeted.
+The dragons of Dragons: Rescue Riders are adorable and friendly, and their persistent helpfulness endears them to everyone who gets to know them.
+Likewise, there's very little friction among the human characters in the show, with stories focusing more on accidental trouble and subsequent rescues than on anything truly nefarious.

 One factor that can be distracting to Dragons: Rescue Riders' otherwise smooth presentation is the matter of talking dragons whom only Dak and Leyla can understand.
 In scenes with additional characters around, it may be a bit confusing for young kids to hear the dragons speak for themselves and then be interpreted for the sake of the non-dragon-speaking people around.
 Overall the series does well to keep these instances to a minimum, but kids may wonder why it's happening some times and not others.